-A common question we encounter here at the Houston OCD Program from the family members is “How can I help my loved one?
+A common question we encounter here at the McLean OCD Institute // Houston from the family members is “How can I help my loved one?
 What can I do?”
 We often find that the family members of individuals with anxiety are well intended – they want to ease their loved one’s suffering from anxiety.
 However, what is recommended for family to do can seem counter-intuitive and often comes as a surprise for the family to hear.
 We actually recommend that the family does not purposefully do things to make their loved one feel less anxious.

 What we are referring to is specifically reducing accommodation.
 Accommodation means doing things to try to make our loved ones feel less anxious.
 This can take a variety of forms.
 Perhaps it means repeatedly answering the same question to try to reassure the person that they are okay and that nothing bad is going to happen to them.
 Perhaps it is assisting in rituals (for example, washing your hands in front of your loved one to show that you are not contaminated and can thus “safely” prepare food).
 It might be assisting in helping the loved one avoid things such as avoiding school, elevators, certain people, etc.